Searching for Korean baby boy names to honor your culture or heritage? We’ve got 180+ of the best male Korean names, all in one place.

 - The second syllable is typically the generational name or dolimja (돌림자).
 This shows that the baby belongs to a particular generation in a specific family.

-- The third syllable is a unique name, often picked by the grandfather or a professional namer.
+- The third syllable is a unique name, often picked by the grandfather or a professional name.

-For example, this would result in a name like Lee Min-Ho (이민호), where “Lee” is the family name, and “Min-Ho” is the given name.
+So when looking at Lee Min-Ho (이민호), you know that “Lee” is the family name, and “Min-Ho” is the given name.

 So, what are some of the best Korean first names for boys?
 Let’s take a look.